Betaoptics/ttos0100---2019-implementation/.gitlab/issue_templates/design-task.md

 # What should be done?

-1. Update issue topic according description
+1. Develop a walking-robot based on assignment requirements.
-2. ..
+2. Design the process from design to development process.
-3. ..
+3. After production continue future development process.

 # Responsible

-* name/stakeholder
+* Hobbits of the Middle-Earth.

 # Links & Sources